raphideb/kube/debian/README.md

 ```

 ### Grafana
-Open a webbrowser and type in: https://localhost:3000
+Open a webbrowser and navigate to: http://<your-host-ip>:30000
 user and pass is: admin

 After login, go to "Dashboards -> New -> Import" and enter this id for a really nice PG Dashboard: 20417

 ### OpenSearch
-Open a webbrowser and type in: https://localhost:5601
+After deploying the OpenSearch cluster, access the dashboard at: http://<your-host-ip>:30601
 user and pass is: admin

 You are prompted to set a new password then.

 Tip: load some sample data after you logged in, for example flight data.

+Note: OpenSearch cluster needs to be deployed first with NodePort services (see create_os.sh for configuration).

 ## Dashboards
 ### OpenSearch